MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/about-kusto-ingest.md

 * [Kusto.Ingest Examples](kusto-ingest-client-examples.md) shows code snippets that demonstrate various techniques of ingesting data into Kusto

-* [Data Ingestion without Kusto.Ingest Library](kusto-ingest-client-rest.md) explains how to implement Queued Kusto ingestion, by using Kusto REST APIs, and without being dependent on the `Kusto.Ingest` library
+* [How to ingest data with the REST API](kusto-ingest-client-rest.md) explains how to implement queued ingestion, by using REST APIs, and without being dependent on the `Kusto.Ingest` library.